alshedivat/al-folio/_projects/orbitplastic.md

 category: personal
 ---

-I'm the lead developer for [orbitplastic.com](https://orbitplastic.com) a trading platform for recycled plastic.
+I'm the lead developer and co-founder of [orbitplastic.com](https://orbitplastic.com) a trading platform for recycled plastic.